MrRazor22/DrainDotNet/README.md

 ﻿# DrainDotNet

-DrainDotNet is a C# port of the popular Drain log parser, with several improvements to make it faster, more reliable, and more user-friendly.
+DrainDotNet is a C# port and improvement of [LogPai’s Drain log parser](https://github.com/logpai/logparser), with several improvements to make it faster, more reliable, and more user-friendly.
 It takes raw logs and automatically groups them into templates so you can easily see log patterns.

 ## Key Improvements over the original Drain
 - **UniqueEventPatterns**: You can provide regex patterns that mark certain tokens as *important*.
 If a log contains these tokens and they change, DrainDotNet will always create a new event/template instead of merging them.
 This gives you more control over clustering.